peercoin/rfcs/text/0028-optimal-stake-split-and-combine/0028-optimal-stake-split-and-combine.md

 ## Drawbacks

-The optimum size assumes continuous minting and no stale blocks.
+The optimum amount assumes continuous minting and no stale blocks.
 Stale blocks are currently rare and do not pose a major concern.
-Occasional minters may be better served with higher output sizes that are more likely to mint before the coinage reward is capped at 365 days.
+Occasional minters may be better served with higher output amounts that are more likely to mint before the coinage reward is capped at 365 days.
 However, continuous minting is important for security and therefore users should be encouraged to maximise rewards through leaving their client to mint continuously.